JHU-MICA/JACMP2024_PedsBrainSeg/README.md

 Journal of Applied Clinical Medical Physics, 2024

 ## Getting Started
-The pretrained model can be downloaded from: `link`.
+The pretrained model can be downloaded from:  `https://github.com/JHU-MICA/JACMP2024_PedsBrainSeg/releases/download/Model/model.pt`.
 This model was trained for the segmentation of the frontal white matter, corpus callosum, hippocampus, temporal lobes, and brainstem on a pediatric dataset.

 Creating env and installing dependencies: